 Poll question: There is one poll question for each case and guest speaker in class (starting with session 2, and with the exception of session 4).
 Poll questions will be posted as assignments in your Canvas Calendar.
 They require you to read the relevant case or article and give a short response to 1-2 questions.
+For some poll questions, the short response portion of the poll question will ask you to interact with a custom generative AI conversation platform, and you will be asked to cut and paste the output of your conversation.
 You must submit your answer to the poll question through Canvas by 9 AM on the day the relevant case or guest speaker is scheduled for class.
 If are you submitting a class write-up (see below) that addresses the poll question, you must still submit an answer to the multiple choice question(s), but you may write "Please see write-up" in the short response section.